Homepage look and feel

 By default, the five most recent articles will be displayed.
 You can change this to display between 1-10:

-- Go to Settings > Basic.
+1. Go to Customize > Website.

 In our default themes, the New Articles List is already added to: